Super-resolution of ultrafast pulses via spectral inversion: Discussion

 \section{Discussion}

 Quantum-inspired super-resolution methods employ the information contained in the phase of complex electric field, lost in the direct imaging with quadratic detectors.
 Proposed and demonstrated implementations often rely on mode-specific detection in a problem-dependent basis of modes. \ulfasr{} as a method based on image inversion interferometry, fundamentally relies on the demultiplexing of a symmetric and antisymmetric part of the input state.
-In the regime of $\varepsilon\ll 1$ this is equivalent to a simple mode sorting into 2 modes.
-However, \ulfasr{} can be extended to the mode sorting of multiple modes.
-A network of \ulfasr{} interferometers joined with linear optics would provide a spectral mode-sorting platform \textendash{} a fundamental device for spectro-temporal quantum information processing \cite{Brecht2015}.
-A similar interferometer network with Fourier transformers has been recently proposed and theoretically analyzed in this context \cite{horoshko2023interferometric}.
+However, \ulfasr{} can be extended to the mode sorting of multiple Hermite-Gauss (HG) modes.
+The details are discussed in appendix sec.~\ref{sec:mode_sorting} where we present two different schemes.
+One involves a network of SUSI-like interferometers, similar to what has been recently proposed and theoretically analyzed for temporal modes in ref. \cite{horoshko2023interferometric}.
+The other is fully parallel.
+We note that a spectral mode-sorting platform constitutes a fundamental device for among others optical communications and spectro-temporal quantum information processing \cite{Brecht2015}.

 An alternative approach to mode sorting and super-resolution based on spectro-temporal shaping has been proposed by Shah \textit{et al.} \cite{Shah2021}.
 It incorporates a cascade of electro-optic modulators with case-specific arbitrary temporal phase modulation intertwined with spectral dispersers.
 In comparison with \ulfasr{} the serial approach does not require a stabilized interferometer; however, the requirement of high-bandwidth arbitrary electro-optic modulation is very stringent and experimentally infeasible for tens-of-GHz pulses.
 In the task of mode sorting, with the increasing number of modes the cascade approach requires a growing number of elements in series, whereas \ulfasr{} would involve an interferometer network with a logarithmically growing depth.
 Depending on the implementation details these approaches could vastly differ in terms of the total efficiency.